Patent Quality

 Cheap Options Cut Corners

-Unfortunately, many low-cost alternatives—like unlicensed technical writers, fly-by-night firms, or offshore services—simply generate “good enough” documents for filing.
+Many low-cost alternatives — unlicensed technical writers, fly-by-night firms, or offshore services — simply generate “good enough” documents for filing.
+But “good enough to file” is not the same as:

-• Good enough to support enforceable claims.
+• Good enough to support enforceable claims

-• Good enough to survive investor due diligence.
+• Good enough to survive investor due diligence

-• Good enough to protect your freedom to operate.
+• Good enough to protect your freedom to operate

 So… what can you do?